 Valor Christian College is a biblically based community of higher education.
 The Bible is the center of the College's curriculum, and it is essential to developing a Christian worldview.
-Biblical truth drives the key components of Valor's mission: "academic excellence, moral integrity, spiritual intensity and physical purity."
-The Bible and Theology division provides 12-15 credit hours of core courses for all Associate of Applied Science degree programs and 30 credit hours in the Bachelor of Arts in Christian Ministry Program.
+Biblical truth drives the key components of Valor's mission: "academic excellence, moral integrity, spiritual intensity, and physical purity."
+The Bible and Theology division provides 12-15 credit hours of core courses for all Associate of Applied Science degree programs and a significant number of credit hours in the Bachelor of Arts degree programs.